rppicomidi/pico-usb-midi-processor/README.md

 Pico pins 21 and 22 for the debug UART.
 The SWCLK, GND and SWDIO pins on the bottom of the board wire to the corresponding pins on the Pico Probe.

-## A more costly, but easier build circuit
+## A more costly, but easier to build circuit

 If soldering all of those wires seems like too much, you can use the [Adafruit RP2040 Feather with USB A Host](https://learn.adafruit.com/adafruit-feather-rp2040-with-usb-type-a-host/overview) board instead